es-tooling/module-replacements/docs/modules/axios.md

 ## ky

 `ky` is a tiny and elegant HTTP client based on the Fetch API.
 It provides a more convenient API than raw fetch while being much smaller than axios.
+Also, includes `hooks` (interceptors) for request/response modification.

 [Project Page](https://github.com/sindresorhus/ky)
 [npm](https://www.npmjs.com/package/ky)